coolshare/CoolshareReactPubSub/README.md

 Description:

 	Communication among React components could be a pain.
-Passing reference around the component hierarchy feels like a baby crawling on a 2D surface.
+Passing references around the component hierarchy feels like a baby crawling on a 2D surface and is so hard to maintain.

 	Why not fly like a bird in a 3D space?
 This is a pub/sub package for React allows you to communicate between any two or more points in the React Hierarchy.

 The key features: